krisrjensen/csc730/README.md

 to write the actual classifier model itself from scratch.
 3) Run your code on the dataset and determine accuracy and a confusion matrix.
-4) Do this sequentially over a number of iterations suf- ficiently large to see performance flatten out, and plot accuracy vs. number of iterations.
+4) Do this sequentially over a number of iterations sufficiently large to see performance flatten out, and plot accuracy vs. number of iterations.
 Show the confusion matrices at some selected points along the way.
 Active learning is a machine learning paradigm that aims to